Method patterns

 - org.openrewrite.java.ChangeMethodName:

-Constructing a similarly configured instance of the same recipe in Java:
+Constructing a similarly configured instance of the same recipe in Java would look like this:

 org.openrewrite.java.MethodMatcher